-Any good breeder will be happy to provide you with references of successfully homed pups.
+Any good breeder will be happy to provide you with references to successfully homed pups.
 They may even go so far as to refer you to other breeders.

 Responsible breeders will also have done the required health tests and treatments, including flea prevention treatments, worm treatments, and important vaccinations before letting them leave with their new owners.

 - The Welsh Terrier was originally known as the Black and Tan Wirehaired Terrier or the Old English Terrier.

 - Although associated with Wales, the Welsh Terrier also lived in many parts of England during the 19th century.

 - He was commonly used to hunt foxes, otters, and badgers, and he excelled at eradicating vermin.

 The Welsh Terrier has a compact body and a wiry coat.
 The head is almost rectangular.
 He also wears a beard, mustache, and thick eyebrows.

 The muzzle is square and strong, and the teeth may meet in a level or scissors bite.